gthsun/connect4/README.md

 # connect4
-A simple connect 4 game - bound to change
+A very simple Connect 4 game built using HTML, CSS, and Javascript